qwerty070806/Book-Recommender/README.md

 Found 2733 experienced users.

-And any UserID which is not the above list is considered as a user with No or Little Rating Experience.
+And any UserID which is not there in the above list or greater than 278,858 is considered as a user with No or Little Rating Experience.